 Fresh ideas for visualising survey research

-Send me your tables or respondent-level data and I'll send you back a set of charts for each question.
-Your design of charts.
-Optional extras include ranking, sig testing, colouring, etc.
+Send me your tables and I'll send you back a set of charts.
+Cheap and cheerful!

 I have worked with Tracey for over six years and have a lot of respect for her knowledge of the industry and her technical skills.
 Tracey's client-facing experience gives her an understanding of how reporting fits into the bigger picture of client service and adding value.
 She takes pride in producing high quality work.
 With her I can be sure that even large and complex projects will be in a safe pair of hands.
 She is not afraid of taking a fresh approach, and if the technical solution is not obvious she will think a way around it.

-Tracey Hill (otherwise known as Friday Reporting) is a freelancer offering project management, data reporting and visualisation services.
+Tracey Hill (otherwise known as Friday Reporting) is a freelancer offering data reporting and visualisation services.

-A specialist in Microsoft Office and Visual Basic programming, she is an expert user of PowerPoint, and creates stunning looking infographics and impressive interactive web pages presenting large amounts of data clearly and attractively.
+A specialist in Microsoft Office and Visual Basic programming, she is an expert user of PowerPoint, and can develop stunning ways of presenting large amounts of data clearly and attractively.

-She uses PowerPoint VBA to develop custom tools to save a lot of time in production, for example automating statistical significance indicators.
-She can also manipulate graphical objects, making infographic-style reporting easier.
+She uses PowerPoint VBA to develop custom tools to save time in production.
+She can manipulate graphical objects, making infographic-style reporting easier.